replicatedhq/replicated-docs/docs/enterprise/updating-tls-cert.md

-# Updating TLS Certificates in Embedded kURL Clusters
+# Updating TLS Certificates in kURL Clusters

-This topic describes how to upload custom TLS certificates for embedded clusters created with Replicated kURL.
+This topic describes how to upload custom TLS certificates for Replicated kURL clusters.

 ## Overview

-For embedded clusters created with kURL, the default Replicated KOTS self-signed certificate automatically renews 30 days before the expiration date.
+For kURL clusters, the default Replicated KOTS self-signed certificate automatically renews 30 days before the expiration date.

 If you have uploaded a custom TLS certificate instead, then no renewal is attempted, even if the certificate is expired.
 In this case, you must manually upload a new custom certificate.